-Validity - When asked to prepare a validity opinion, we first review the patent(s) in question to determine if the patent is in-force and to determine the scope of the claims.
-We analyze the claims to determine if there are any enablement or written description issues.
-When necessary, Pabst Patent Group LLP can perform a validity search in an effort to find prior art that was not considered by the examiner during prosecution of the application.
+In addition, PPG regularly provides validity opinions to determine if a patent is in-force and assess the scope of the claims.
+Our lawyers analyze the claims to identify any enablement or written description issues.
+When needed, we perform validity searches in an effort to find prior art that was not considered by the examiner during prosecution of the patent application.

 Our group also prepares non-infringement opinions for clients who need to distinguish a product from claims of a third-party patent.
 These opinions are typically rendered when the characteristics of a product or potential product are well-known.
 The non-infringement opinion helps confirm that the product is not covered by a third party's patent claims and averts enhanced damages from willfulness should the product be ultimately found to infringe by a court.

 We also conduct investigations to render freedom to operate opinions regarding whether a product or process made available by our client would infringe the valid and enforceable rights of a third party.
 While these investigations can be time-intensive, they are often crucial to our clients in a high-stakes situation.

 If the investigation is conducted in the late design stage, we may also provide suggestions for avoiding potential infringement by modifying the product or process.
 This type of opinion is generally authorized before the company is fully committed to product launch, but after significant investment is made to fully define the company's product.